A number of volunteering roles within the library are available:

 Volunteers with us for work experience usually undertake the same types of task as the Duke of Edinburgh volunteers, but for more intensive periods of time.
 It is best to discuss what you are hoping to get out of the experience on an individual basis with staff at your chosen library.

 The level of commitment varies, for schoolchildren it is often determined by the expectations of your school's work experience programme.

 Duke of Edinburgh awards

 We offer volunteer placements for the Duke of Edinburgh bronze, silver and gold awards.
 A regular time commitment is required as these places are in great demand and are offered on a first come first served basis.
 You will be asked to help with routine library tasks such as shelving, helping people operate the self-service machines, presenting notice boards and finding books.
 You may be offered some project work.
-If you volunteer during the summer you will support the Summer Reading Challenge.
+If you volunteer during the summer you will support the Reading Challenge.
 At the end of your time with us we will complete the required assessment for the award.

 Your commitment depends on the award level, with Bronze volunteers starting with one hour per week.
 We offer two periods of volunteering for Bronze awards.
 A six month placement, which runs mid-November to mid-May; choose this to meet the 6 month Duke of Edinburgh requirement.
 Alternatively you can volunteer for a 3 months placement which commences in June and runs through the summer holidays to the end of September.

 You can express your interest in the three months (summer) placement between 26 March and 30 June 2018.